Adaptive Deep Learning for Breast Cancer Subtype Prediction Via Misprediction Risk Analysis: Introduction

 Breast cancer, with over 2.3 million cases annually, stands as the most prevalent adult cancer, and globally, it is the leading or second leading cause of cancer-related deaths in 95\% of countries~\cite{1,2}.
 Timely detection is crucial to reducing mortality rates in breast cancer-related deaths.
 The detection of breast cancer, a heterogeneous collection of diseases arising from epithelial tissue abnormalities, requires various radiological approaches (e.g., Mammography, Ultrasound, MRI)~\cite{3, 4}.
 However, these methods may not fully capture heterogeneity.
 Histopathological studies, including biopsy and microscopic examination, offer in-depth information on breast tissue characteristics~\cite{5, 6}.

 Histopathological images of breast tumors contain crucial information such as tumor type and cancer stage.
-However, manual analysis by experienced pathologists is time-consuming.
-A study indicates a notable misdiagnosis rate, with 1 in 71 biopsies and 1 in 5 cancer cases being misclassified ~\cite{7}.
-Computer-Aided Diagnosis aids in accurate diagnosis, especially in binary classification~\cite{8}.
-Recent advances in AI have introduced state-of-the-art approaches ~\cite{11, 12, 13, 14, 16}, predominantly using deep learning and convolutional neural networks (CNN) for optimal performance on both binary and multiclass classification.
-However, these DNN models may still struggle in real scenarios, where a limited amount of training data are provided.
-In this case, a well-trained model can not perform satisfactorily due to data distribution shift, and mispredictions are a common occurring.
-Challenges particularly arise in multiclass classification due to inter-class consistency and variability.
+However, manual analysis by experienced pathologists is time-consuming and prone to errors.
+A study indicates a notable misdiagnosis rate, with 1 in 71 biopsies and 1 in 5 cancer cases being misclassified~\cite{7}.
+Table~\ref{tab:pathologist_f1} shows the weighted F1-scores from a study~\cite{33} of domain expert pathologists compared to one of our trained baseline DenseNet-121 for 7-class breast cancer sub-typing on the BRACS dataset, highlighting the difficulty of accurate subtype prediction even for experienced pathologists and the potential of automated approaches to assist in accurate diagnosis and subtype prediction.